Naxdia/100-Days-of-Coding/README.md

-"100-Days-of-Coding is only for tracking references.
+"100-Days-of-Coding is only for recording progress."